From idled car production to iPhone delays, China's factory closures mean pain for U.S. companies

-In an attempt to get the fast-spreading coronavirus epidemic under control, Chinese authorities in some parts of the country reportedly have told factories to remain shuttered for as long as three more weeks.
-The prospect of extended manufacturing gridlock has America's corporate leaders scrambling to find alternative sources — though that may not be enough to prevent a slowdown in their business.
+To get the fast-spreading coronavirus epidemic under control, Chinese authorities in some parts of the country reportedly have told factories to remain shuttered for as long as three more weeks.
+The prospect of extended manufacturing gridlock has America's corporate leaders scrambling to find alternative sources — although that may not be enough to prevent a slowdown in their business.

 "Factory shutdowns will cause a sharp slowdown in China's economy this quarter," said Mark Williams, chief Asia economist at Capital Economics.
 "Firms with dispersed supply chains are particularly exposed, since a delay to delivery of individual components may be enough to bring all production to a halt."